This GED Indiana Practice Test helps you determine what to focus on to improve your GED scores.

 The contents of the HiSET and GED exams are similar.
 So, you can very well use this GED practice test for your HiSET prep.

 This website’s practice tests and free online GED classes let you find out if this online teaching style suits you well.
-If it does, you can easily transfer to Onsego’s GED prep course to get your GED fast.
+If it does, you can easily transfer to Onsego Online GED Prep, a comprehensive, accredited, and affordable GED course.

-The GED® is fully computerized, while the HiSET exam is offered both in a computer-based version and in a paper-and-pencil format.
+The GED is fully computerized, while the HiSET exam is offered both in a computer-based version and in a paper-and-pencil format.
 Let’s get started.

 These practice tests are based on what you’ll see on the real GED or HiSET test.